Religious symbols in classrooms

 The display of religious symbols in classrooms, especially crucifixes, is an old tradition in countries with a Christian majority, especially Catholic ones.
 This type of symbolism has raised strong protests from secular associations, non-Christian religious denominations, atheists and agnostics, often justified by legal actions, to varying degrees in different countries.
 However, the custom of displaying the crucifix in classrooms has essentially remained, with the exception of France, where the presence of religious symbols in public schools has been expressly prohibited by law since the beginning of the 20th century.
-On this subject, the European Court of Human Rights has also spoken out, which attempted to prohibit its display in 2011, but due to the controversy generated especially in Italy, it reversed its decision and considered the display of the symbol in classrooms to be correct: stating that the crucifix does express a religious meaning, but also an identity [...], the result and symbol of the historical evolution of the Italian community and an ancient and uninterrupted tradition still present, which is based on the democratic principles and values of Western civilization and humanitarianism.
+On this subject, the European Court of Human Rights has also spoken out, which attempted to prohibit its display in 2011, but due to the controversy generated especially in Italy, it reversed its decision and considered the display of the symbol in classrooms to be correct, stating that the crucifix does express a religious meaning.

 The Americas

 United States

 The country's public school classrooms do not have a crucifix.
 There is only the American flag and, usually, the text of the national anthem.